Shabbat shalom everyone,

 Military branch: this was headed by the king.
 It dealt with defence, civic order, and political relations with other nations.

 In the ancient Israelite system, there were no political leaders as such; power was instead spread out amongst the three groups, so that none could exert undue influence over the other.
 Each was supposed to balance and check the excesses of the other two.
 This is why in the Israelite faith, a king cannot be High Priest, and a High Priest (or even a priest) cannot be king.
 Ancient Israel was the very first nation on earth to have the ideal of a ‘separation of church and state.’
-If the two mix – if religious leaders also become political leaders – then both become corrupt.
+If the two mix – if religious leaders also become political leaders – then both become corrupt (as happened when the Hasmonean priests became kings).

 The ideal king – the people’s king

-In the Israelite religion, no human being, no prophet, and no leader, is ever given the same reverence that a Yahwist is suppose to reserve for Yahveh.
-For that reason, no human being should be considered perfect, no religious leader should be considered perfect, and no king should be considered perfect.
+In the Israelite religion, no human being, no prophet, and no leader, is ever given the same reverence that a Yahwist is supposed to reserve solely for YHVH.
+For that reason, no human being should be considered perfect, no religious leader should be considered perfect, and no king or prophet should be considered perfect, because only YHVH is perfect.

 The prophet Yeshua` taught the biblical concept that the leader was the servant of all.
 He said, ‘You know that the rulers of the Gentiles lord their authority over them, and those in positions of leadership arrogantly hold their authority over them.
 But it shall not be so among you.
 Rather, whoever would be great among you must be your servant, and whoever would be first among you must be slave to all.’
 (S.Yesh.
 149:1-2 – cf Mk 10:42-44)

 With high social rank come obligations.
-In a Yahwist society, the nobility have a duty to protect the least in their society.
-There are some obstacles that the poor alone cannot move.
-If the poor and destitute have good reason to respect and stand right beside those of higher social rank, then there is nothing that such a society cannot achieve.
-Greater still, there is no enemy who can stand against them, no foe they cannot defeat.
+In a Yahwist society, the nobility have a duty to protect the least in their society, which for most of history they failed to do.
+There will always be some obstacles that the poor alone cannot move.
+If the poor and destitute have good reason to respect and stand right beside those of higher social rank, then there is nothing that such a society cannot achieve!
+Greater still, there is no enemy who can overpower them, no foe they cannot defeat!

-This was the foundational principle underpinning Yahveh’s ideal of a human king.
-You have to realise that in those days 3,000 years ago, the kings of the earth had no interest in anything but their own aggrandisement, power and wealth.
+This was the foundational principle underpinning YHVH’s ideal of a human king.
+You have to realise that in those days, 3,000 years ago, the kings of the earth had no interest in anything but their own aggrandisement, power and wealth.
 The only things they cared about were the accumulation of more gold, more land, more herds, slaves, finery and influence than anyone else.

-Yahveh forbade Israelite kings from behaving like this (Dt 17:14-20).
-Yahveh knew that a king who cared for and looked after his people – regardless of their station in life – would have a people behind him whom he could count on to rally to arms, and defend their nation and their way of life, no matter what.
+YHVH forbade Israelite kings from behaving like this (Dt 17:14-20).
+YHVH our God knew that a king who cared for and looked after his people – regardless of their station in life – would have a people behind him whom he could count on to rally to arms if their country was attacked, and defend their nation and their way of life, no matter what.
 Such a nation would be a formidable one.
 This was the prime motivation behind the ideal of Israelite egalitarianism.

 If you look honestly and realistically at those prophecies in the Hebrew Bible which are genuinely yet to be fulfilled, these prophecies can be classified into eight groups: